NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/bleeding-canines.md

 usage: "implanted"
 license: "ORC"
 identify:
 description: "Some of your teeth have been replaced with those of a larger meat-eating predator.
-You gain a jaws unarmed attack that deals 1d8 piercing damage.
+You gain a jaws unarmed attack that deals `dice: 1d8` 1d8 piercing damage.
 These jaws are in the brawling group.
 Whenever you score a critical hit with your jaws, your target takes 1 persistent bleed damage per weapon damage die."
 powerTitle1:
 actionEconomy1:
 type1: